simgunz/ktouch-lesson-generator/README.md

 The following is an example of `<charslist>` that uses shorter word for the lessons for learning symbols and numbers, in order to waste less time in typing letters and focusing more on the symbols and numbers.
 The lessons of the numbers exclude the symbols.
+The last lesson does not include new characters (marked with --).

 ```
 ## balance-words, characters-per-lesson=1000, lesson-title-prefix=Lezione